-I wanted to visit Lunenburg, Nova Scotia, because it really is as pretty as a picture (see pretty photo below).
+I wanted to visit Lunenburg, Nova Scotia, because I’d heard it was as pretty as a picture (see pretty photo below).
 I also wanted to share a little Canadian fishing folklore with my kids since Lunenburg is the home port of the Bluenose ll – a working replica of the famed Bluenose fishing schooner that was the pride of Nova Scotia.

-Lunenburg’s Beautiful Heritage Homes
+Lunenburg’s Heritage Homes

 A stroll around the streets of Lunenburg is a must to see all the gorgeous heritage homes dating back to the late 1800’s.

 You could spend all day at this excellent museum.
 It has floating vessels to tour, an extensive aquarium and a large exhibit complex.
 Activities include launching a model schooner, guided tours and even tutorials on how to hook mats or spin wool.

 One of the things that my children enjoyed most was being able to have all their questions answered by a retired fisherman / museum volunteer while climbing about one of the vessels (Was this hold ever filled to the top with fish?
 Answer = Many times).
 For more information, see website.